 This function serves the same purpose as the SUBSTR function with a few additional features.
 The starting position and the length arguments of the SUBSTRN function can be 0 or negative without causing an error.

 Difference between SUBSTR and SUBSTRN

-The SUBSTR function is one of the frequently used character function for extracting substring from a string but it can be frustrating when it issues an abrupt NOTE to the log when the start or length argument is more than the length of the string.
+The SUBSTR in SAS is one of the frequently used character functions for extracting substring from a string, but it can be frustrating when it issues an abrupt NOTE to the log when the start or length argument is more than the length of the string.